q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras

-Note that this result is also valid for the generating matrix $\hL$ of the modified RE algebra, associated with any involutive symmetry $R$ (i.e. $R^2=I$), provided $R$ is the $q\to 1$ limit of an admissible Hecke symmetry.
+Note that a similar result is also valid for the generating matrix $\hL$ of the modified RE algebra, associated with any involutive symmetry $R$ (i.e. $R^2=I$), provided $R$ is the $q\to 1$ limit of a $GL_N$ type Hecke symmetry.

-Now, we pass to defining the higher cut-and-join operators $W^\De$, which are introduced by (\ref{cut}) but with a new meaning of the matrix $\hL$, the traces and the normal ordering.
-In our setting the matrix $\hL$ giving rise to the cut-and-join operators equals $MD$, where $D$ and $M$ are the generating matrices of the algebras $A=\LL(R^{-1})$ and $B=\LL(R)$ respectively and their permutation relations are given by (\ref{raz}).
+Now, we pass to construction of the higher cut-and-join operators $W^\De$, which are similar to those (\ref{cut}) but with a new meaning of the matrix $\hL$, the traces and the normal ordering.
+In our setting the matrix $\hL$, giving rise to the cut-and-join operators, equals to the matrix product $MD$, where $D$ and $M$ are the generating matrices of the algebras $\LL(R^{-1})$ and $\MM(R)$ respectively, their permutation relations are given by (\ref{raz}).

-Thus, in order to define the quantum analogs of the operators $W^{\De}$ we have to replace each matrix $\hL$ entering such an operator by the product $MD$ and to push the factors $D$ through the factors $M$ to the right position by means of the following permutation relations: \be D_1RM_1R=RM_1 R^{-1}D_1\quad \Leftrightarrow \quad D_1RM_1=RM_1R^{-1}D_1R^{-1}. \ee These permutation relations are obtained from (\ref{raz}) by omitting the last (constant) term.
-These permutation relations allow us to define the quantum version of normal ordering.
+Thus, in order to introduce the quantum analogs of the operators $W^{\De}$ we have to define the quantum normal ordering rule.
+For this purpose we replace each matrix $\hL$ in the definition of $W^{\De}$ by the product $MD$ and then, in full analogy with the classical pattern, we push all the matrices $D$ through all the matrices $M$ to the most right position by means of the following permutation relations: \be D_1RM_1R=RM_1 R^{-1}D_1\quad \Leftrightarrow \quad D_1RM_1=RM_1R^{-1}D_1R^{-1}. \ee These permutation relations are obtained from (\ref{raz}) by omitting the last (constant) term.
+Thus, we define the $q$-analog of the normal ordering for the product of $q$-differential operators.

+Besides, similarly to the classical case considered in \cite{MMZ}, the cut-and-join operators thus defined can be expressed in terms of the quantum Casimir ones.

 Let us consider a few examples.
 Namely, we compute the operators $W^\De$ for $\De=(2,0,\dots,0)$, $\De=(1,1,0,\dots,0)$, and $\De=(3,0,\dots,0)$.

 \begin{example} \rm For $\Delta = (2,0,\dots,0)$ the cut-and-join operator reads $W^{(2)} = \,:\!\!\Tr_R\hL^2\!\!:$.
 In order to get the explicit expression for the normal ordered form, we use the identity